utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/api-design-health/checking-api-design-health.md

 Strong API design health means your API is well-designed and follows industry best practices.
 You can use API Design Health to [check your OpenAPI document or API definition for potential design issues](#upload-your-api-to-api-design-health).
 Using a style guide specific to your OpenAPI version, API Design Health returns occurrences of each style guide violation that you can choose whether to fix.
 To learn more about the style guide and fixing violations, see [Review and fix style guide violations](#review-and-fix-style-guide-violations).

 API Design Health provides a design quality score for your API based on each style guide violation it finds.
 Each style guide violation shows the impact it has on your design quality score and the number of times each violation occurs.
 A perfect API design quality score is 100%, but the ideal API design quality score for your API may vary.
-You can also [compare your API's design quality score with top APIs](#compare-your-api-with-top-apis), such as Postman and GitHub.
+You can also [compare your API's design quality score with top APIs](#compare-your-api-with-top-apis), such as Vimeo and GitHub.
 Postman recommends often checking your API's design health during the development process to ensure your API is well-designed.

 ## Upload your API to API Design Health